Star Wars: Episode III – Revenge of the Sith: Music

-The music was composed and conducted by John Williams (who has composed and conducted the score for every episode in the Star Wars saga), and performed by the London Symphony Orchestra and London Voices.
+The music was composed and conducted by John Williams, who has composed and conducted the score for every episode in the Star Wars saga, and performed by the London Symphony Orchestra and London Voices in February 2005.
+Williams dropped out of Harry Potter and the Goblet of Fire so that he could compose the score for Revenge of the Sith, War of the Worlds, Memoirs of a Geisha and Munich.
 The film's soundtrack was released by Sony Pictures Classical Records on May 3, 2005, more than two weeks before the film's release.
 A music video titled A Hero Falls was created for the film's theme, "Battle of the Heroes", featuring footage from the film and was also available on the DVD.

-The soundtrack also came with a collectors' DVD, Star Wars: A Musical Journey, at no additional cost.
-The DVD, hosted by McDiarmid, features 16 music videos set to remastered selections of music from all six film scores, set chronologically through the saga.
+The soundtrack also came with a collectors' DVD hosted by McDiarmid, titled Star Wars: A Musical Journey, which features 16 music videos set to remastered selections of music from all six film scores, set chronologically through the saga.